kylecreate/100DaysOfCode/logs/r3-log.md

   * None

   ### Thoughts:
-  * This was another refresher on using all 3 languages in seperate files for organization.
+  * This was another refresher on using all 3 languages in separate files for organization.
 I didn't really learn anything new, but it's always helpful to make sure I'm doing something right when coding.

   ### Time spent working
   * 2.3 hrs